akseniiazakharova/ParkingManagementSystem/README.md

 * `Garage.java` — Core logic for managing floors and parking/removing cars.
 * `Main.java` — Entry point with the user interface logic.

+## 📊 Additional Exercises
+In this repository, I have also included a file `sql_exercises.sql` with complex SQL queries (JOINs, GROUP BY, HAVING).
+These exercises demonstrate my ability to work with relational databases and analyze data structures.

 ## 🚀 How to Run
 1. Clone the repository:
    ```bash
    git clone [https://github.com/akseniiazakharova/ParkingManagementSystem.git](https://github.com/akseniiazakharova/ParkingManagementSystem.git)